lgmohale/digi-solutions-backend/README.md

 #s etup database

-create database and give it a name: for expample, CREATE DATABASE (name) run the file "digiDB.sql" to create tables and insert data. finally assign database and table privileges to the user
+create database and give it a name: for expample, CREATE DATABASE (name) run the file "digi_solutions_db.sql" to create tables and insert data. finally assign database and table privileges to the user
 # Run the project